-A. SCHEDULING HEARINGS AND CONFERENCES
+SCHEDULING HEARINGS AND CONFERENCES

-1. Civil Law and Motion is heard on Fridays at 9:30 a.m., except that when Judge Spero is on criminal duty, Civil Law and Motion is heard on Fridays at 2:00 p.m.
+- 1. Civil Law and Motion is heard on Wednesdays at 9:30 a.m.
 Counsel should notice civil motions for hearing in accordance with the Civil Local Rules and need not reserve a hearing date in advance for civil motions.
-However, noticed dates may be reset as the Court's calendar requires.

-2. Criminal Law and Motion is heard on Fridays at 10:30 a.m.

-3. Case Management Conferences and Pretrial Conference are heard on Fridays at 2:00 p.m.
-Case Management Conferences are not recorded unless at least one party in the case is appearing pro se or counsel makes a specific request at the commencement of the Case Management Conference that it be recorded.

-4. Requests to appear telephonically at a case management conference or hearing must be filed and served one week before the conference in accordance with Civil L.R.
+However, noticed dates may be reset as the Court's calendar requires. - 2.
+Criminal Law and Motion is heard on Wednesdays at 10:30 a.m. - 3.
+Case Management Conferences and Pretrial Conference are heard on Wednesdays at 2:00 p.m.
+Case Management Conferences are not recorded unless at least one party in the case is appearing pro se or counsel makes a specific request at the commencement of the Case Management Conference that it be recorded. - 4.
+Requests to appear telephonically at a case management conference or hearing must be filed and served one week before the conference in accordance with Civil L.R.
 16-10(a).
 This is suspended until further order of the Court.
 All appearances will be by Zoom Webinar.
 Zoom Webinar ID: 161 926 0804.
 Password: 050855.
-See Judge Spero's Standing Order on COVID-19 Procedures.

-5. Parties should address all questions regarding scheduling to Judge Spero's courtroom deputy, Karen Hom, at (415) 522-2035.
+See Judge Spero's Standing Order on COVID-19 Procedures. - 5.
+Parties should address all questions regarding scheduling to Judge Spero's courtroom deputy, Karen Hom, at (415) 522-2035.